 Hang in there with me and let’s embrace this ENTIRE Christian woman journey… together!

 Similarly, my craft projects often bomb.
 I think it’s because I rarely follow instructions.
-It’s my personality type, I think.
+It’s my personality I think.
 Yeah, we’ll call it that.
+Even with recipes, following directions simply don’t work for me.
+Are you similar?

 *What in the world was I thinking?*

-Note: I removed the video because of a man making me very uncomfortable with comments.
+It was an utter fiasco!
+I tried and tried but each version of the mask looked weirder and weirder.
+I recorded a video but had to take it down. because of a man making me very uncomfortable with his comments.
 So sorry.

 Nothing like a mother’s love, right?